This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 We’ve all been there!
 The crushing reality that, with your work bag/gym gear in tow, the upcoming, never-ending hill is about to bring your jolly cycle to a halt and replace it with minutes of lung-busting, groan-inducing, thigh-throbbing agony.

-The Norwegian city of Trondheim, however, has come up with a way of bringing an end to one dreaded hill climb – thanks to a bike escalator.
+However, the Norwegian city of Trondheim has come up with a way of ending one dreaded hill climb – thanks to a bike escalator.

-It carries up to 5 people at the same time and can also be used by any small wheeled transport, whether that is a kid with a scooter or a mother with a pram.
+It carries up to five people simultaneously and can also be used by any small wheeled transport, whether a kid with a scooter or a mother with a pram.

 What one of these to beat the lung buster in your town?